KyleAMathews/blog/src/pages/2023-09-08---some-notes-on-local-first-development/index.md

 Beyond the question of _can_ you build any application with local-first tools, there’s still the question of whether devs will _want_ to.

 - Do advantages make it worth learning a new stack and migrating applications?
-- There’s a lot of missing gaps still — what will a full production DX for a local-first toolchain look like?
+- There’s a lot of missing components still — what will a full production DX for a local-first toolchain look like?
 - How complex will it feel to build a simple app?
 - Is there enough demand to fund all the new libraries and products that’ll need to be built?